Thomas Foley (Royal Navy officer): Naval career

 "You know, Foley, I only have one eye - I have the right to be blind sometimes" and then holding his telescope to his blind eye said "I really do not see the signal!"

 Nelson's action was approved in retrospect.

 Foley was one of Nelson's "Band of Brothers".
 Nelson himself was a sea-officer par excellence.
 Yet there were many who struggled, suffered and were wounded as often as he.
 This could not help but develop a close relationship among the men.
 Nelson himself was very aware of the brotherhood which had arisen.
 In his biography of Nelson, David Howarth makes this clear:

 "...Nelson's famous phrase, "I had the happiness to command a band of brothers'...After his first great victory, Nelson called his captains 'my darling children', and none was the least embarrassed by that.
 Under Jervis, the captains of the Mediterranean fleet were becoming a brotherhood, bonded by skill, experience, mutual respect and a common cause.
 Maybe they had not thought of it in that way before; but from about this time they all did, and Nelson most of all.
 And the concept - so suitable to his nature - became an important, conscious element in his conduct of the war."

 An amusing illustration of the affection Nelson inspired in his captains, and of the half maternal care they exercised over the fragile and stunted body of their famous leader, is supplied by a letter from Nelson himself to Ball, written from Kioge Bay in 1801.
 He was racked with the Baltic cold, and wroth, as was common with him, with the still chillier winds which blew from the Admiralty Board:

 "But," he says, "all in the fleet are so truly kind to me that I should be a wretch not to cheer up.
 Foley has put me under a regimen of milk at four in the morning; Murray has given me lozenges; Hardy is as good as ever, and all have proved their desire to keep my mind easy."

-That picture of one sea veteran administering warm milk to his admiral at four o'clock in the morning is amusing enough; but it shows more effectively than graver things could do the feeling Nelson inspired in his captains.

 Ill-health obliged Foley to decline Nelson's offer (made when on the point of starting for the Battle of Trafalgar) of the post of Captain of the Fleet.
 Therefore it was Foley's fellow "brother" Thomas Hardy who was present at Nelson's death.